jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

     specialised to the operand types,
     or rather, one for each combination of types.
 *   A mechanism to map from (a pair of) types to the specialised implementation.
-*   A test (called a guard) that the types this time match the implementation.
 *   A structure to hold the last decision and the types for which the site is currently specialised (the call site).
+*   A test (called a guard) that the types this time match those last time.

-It is possible to create call sites in which several specialisations are cached for re-use, according to any strategy the language implementer favours, but we'll demonstrate it with a single cached specialisation.
+It is possible to create call sites in which several specialisations are cached for re-use, according to any strategy the language implementer favours, but we'll demonstrate it with a cache size of one.

 We'll point out in passing that we've slipped a false assumption into this argument: